upjohnc/regtest-in-a-pod/README.md

 3. An Electrum server
 4. An Esplora server
 5. A block explorer
-6. Useful aliases for working with the daemon from your command line
+6. Useful aliases and just commands for working with the daemon from your command line

 Read the article linked above for all the information on how to use the container to its fullest, but here is a quick cheatsheet: